voodoo/caveman-guide/src/content/book/25-caveman-wellness/index.md

 It may sound extravagant - having a sauna[^1] and a pool[^2] - but it does not have to be.
 For (much) less than $500 you can have both.

-When in the sauna, I practice breathing exercises - and I SWEAT.
+When in the sauna, I practice deep, slow, mindful breathing - and I SWEAT.

 For an ice bath I put a kiddy pool into the big kiddy pool and put a bag of ice in it.
 No, you are not immersed but you will get cold. $5 plus the ice.